-- Candidates must have completed the usual formal schooling of 10+2 with minimum percentage required by their chosen university.
+- Candidates must have completed the usual formal schooling of 10+2 with a minimum percentage required by their chosen university.

-- If you aim to study BA LLB in India, you will have to qualify Law entrance exams like CLAT, DU LLB, MHT CET, etc.
+- If you aim to study BA LLB in India, you will have to qualify for Law entrance exams like CLAT, DU LLB, MHT CET, etc.

 - For those aspiring to pursue BA LLB abroad, LSAT scores are required.

 - Further, if you are planning to study a bachelor’s degree in Law abroad, you will also have to provide English proficiency test scores like IELTS, TOEFL, etc as well as a Statement of Purpose (SOP) and Letters of Recommendation (LORs).

 Note: The aforementioned eligibility requirements indicate the general criteria and students are advised to go through the university website to know about the specific requirements for their chosen course.